hippogamesunity/PlayID/README.md

 ```

 ### ID token validation
-`ID token` (JWT) is returned as a part for `TokenResponse`.
+`ID token` (JWT) is returned as a part of `TokenResponse`.
 Please refer to [ID token validation](https://github.com/hippogamesunity/PlayID/wiki/ID-token-validation) section.

 ### Access token
 Play ID `access token` is returned as a part of `TokenResponse`.
 By default, `access token` is valid for 7200 seconds.
 The access token is requred to make Play ID API calls (Bearer Authorization).